 - Difficulty: Moderate | Distance: 9 km return

-This unserviced Jasper campground has 46 sites and gives easy access to the Columbia Icefields too.
-Not only did I wake up to snow in July, but it was cold hiking the trail.
+This unserviced Jasper campground has 46 sites and easy access to the Columbia Icefields.
+I woke to July snow, and the trail was freezing.

 Upper Moose Lake